baliyanvinay/Python-Interview-Preparation/README.md

 # Transpose a square matrix of n rows and columns
 # Write a function that will place even elements of an array at even indexes and odd at odd indexes.
 # Write a function that checks if an array is a subsequence of first array
+# Write a function that unzips nested dicts into expanded dicts.
 ```